 - Testing ad block visibility.
 Advertising Network statistics only count ad impressions that actually allowed a user to have contact with the ad.
 In other words, for an ad impression to be counted, the ad block must be at least partially in the user's field of view, and the contact time must be sufficient for the user to actually see the ad.
 Data on ad block visibility is provided in the YAN interface.

 - Filtering invalid clicks.
-To protect from fraudulent or erroneous clicks, we use a multi-stage technology that includes automatic as well as manual filtering methods.
+We employ multi-factor technology that includes automatic and manual filtering methods to combat fraudulent or accidental clicks.
 This means that our ad network enjoys the well-deserved trust of advertisers.

-Click the elements in the diagram to go to the corresponding Help section.
+Click the elements on the diagram to visit the corresponding Help sections.